Strategic Management Control

 • have a better chance of accessing bank credit.

-We project the trend of the company's cash flows, starting from the monthly economic budget, to verify the evolution of the financial needs and plan their adequate coverage, as well as to evaluate the feasibility of the planned investments.
+We project the company's cash flow, based on the monthly budget, to assess the evolution of financial needs and plan for adequate coverage, as well as to assess the feasibility of planned investments.

-We optimize treasury and operating cash flow (cash flow budgets and financial statements), with a view to minimizing the impact of financial charges and reducing the use of bank credit facilities.
+We optimize treasury and operating cash flow (cash flow budgets and financial statements) with a view to minimizing the impact of financial charges and reducing the use of bank credit lines.

-We also deal with extraordinary finance operations (Merger & Acquisition), evaluating every aspect related to merger, split, acquisition and/or company due diligence operations, through market analysis, feasibility studies, identification of counterparties and negotiation with the counterparties themselves.
+We also handle extraordinary financial transactions (Mergers & Acquisitions), evaluating every aspect related to mergers, demergers, acquisitions, and/or corporate due diligence, through market analyses, feasibility studies, counterparty identification, and negotiations with the counterparties themselves.

 We also plan the international structure of business groups, optimizing national and international taxation.

-The birth of a new business activity (and any business project) must be supported by a feasibility study or analysis capable of providing a series of economic-business data, on which to draw up guidelines for the establishment of the business, which takes shape in the drafting of a document: the business plan.
+The launch of a new business (or any other business project) must be supported by a feasibility study or analysis that provides a series of business-related data, which can then be used to establish guidelines for the business.
+This is ultimately achieved through the drafting of a document: the business plan.

-Drawing up a business plan is, first of all, essential to determine the objectives that the entrepreneur wants to achieve and the strategy that he intends to use to achieve them, but it is also important to access subsidized public funding or bank credit.
+Drafting a business plan is, first and foremost, essential for determining the entrepreneur's goals and the strategy they intend to employ to achieve them, but it is also important for accessing subsidized public funding or bank loans.

-We support our clients in drafting and implementing industrial plans, which summarize the contents and characteristics of the entrepreneurial project and are used both for business planning and management and for external communication, in particular towards potential financiers or investors; in particular, we provide the following information:
+We support our clients in drafting and implementing business plans, which summarize the content and characteristics of the business project and are used both for business planning and management and for external communications, particularly to potential financiers or investors.
+Specifically, we provide the following information:

-• description of the investment project or the type of business you intend to create;
+• description of the investment project or type of business you intend to create;

 • presentation of the entrepreneur and management;

-• market, competition and critical success factors analysis;
+• market, competition and critical success factor analysis;

 • sales objectives, sales organization, marketing plan and strategic positioning matrix;

-• technical feasibility of the project and five-year or three-year economic-financial feasibility plan;
+• technical feasibility of the project and five- or three-year economic-financial feasibility plan;

 • overall financial requirements (for technical and intangible investments and for working capital) and related coverage;

-• expected return on investment and risk factors;
+• expected profitability of the investment and risk factors;

 • investors involved and any proposals for participation by third-party stakeholders;